-Determining the Cost of Attendance
+- Cost of Attendance

-Calculating the Expected Family Contribution
+- Expected Family Contribution

-Financial Need is Determined
+- Financial Need

 Demonstrated financial need of each student is the difference between the cost of attendance and the calculated family contribution.
 The calculated need determines the student’s eligibility for financial assistance.

-Calculating a Financial Aid Award
+- Financial Aid Award Calculation